How Dental Crowns & Fillings are Different

 WHEN YOU NEED A CROWN

 When your teeth are severely damaged or decayed, you’re better off spending the extra money for a dental crown.
 Dental crowns are different from fillings because they cover the entire visible portion of your tooth above the gum line.
-In fact, some of our patients call them “tooth caps.”For intensive tooth repair, a filling wouldn’t be capable of properly restoring the tooth to its natural function and appearance.
+In fact, some of our patients call them “tooth caps.
+"For.”For intensive tooth repair, a filling wouldn’t be capable of properly restoring the tooth to its natural function and appearance.

 Dental crowns help protect the underlying tooth enamel from experiencing further damage and sensitivity.
 Since crowns cap your underlying teeth, they are more durable and usually last for longer periods of time than dental fillings.
 An experienced dentist will be able to advise you on whether a crown is necessary for the amount of tooth damage present.
 Teeth that have been weakened by repeated restorative dental treatments may also benefit by being fitted for dental crowns.